tinmegali/spring-multi-tenant/README.md

 - If the `user` doesn't have a tenant, the app retrieve a default database, that is shared between all users without tenant.

+#### Important Note
+Most *spring multi-tenant* samples that I could find use the `ThreadLocalStorage` to save the `tenant` context.
+This project however, has a different approach.
+It uses the user `Authentication` to save this information.

+ I can't say if this approach is best one out there, but it makes more sense to create a close tight relation between the `user` and its `tenant` context thought `Authentication` object.
+If you disagree, please let me know.

 # Running
 1. Run a docker mongodb image and build de project.
 2. Navigate to [home](http://localhost:8080/).